grame-cncm/faustdoc/mkdocs/docs/manual/tools.md

    -httpd :  activates HTTP control
    -osc :    activates OSC control
    -midi :   activates MIDI control
-   -nvoices <num> : produces a polyphonic DSP with <num> voices, ready to be used with MIDI events -arch32 : compiles a 32 bits binary
+   -nvoices <num> : produces a polyphonic DSP with <num> voices, ready to be used with MIDI events.
+   -arch32 : compiles a 32 bits binary
    -arch64 : compiles a 64 bits binary
 </pre>